Roslyn O. Silver

-Roslyn O. Silver (born February 28, 1946) is a senior United States district judge of the United States District Court for the District of Arizona.
-She served as Chief Judge for the district from 2011 to 2013.
+Roslyn Elaine Olson Silver (born February 28, 1946) is a senior United States district judge of the United States District Court for the District of Arizona.
+She served as a Chief Judge for the district from 2011 to 2013.

 Early life and education

-She was born Roslyn E. Olson in Phoenix, Arizona in 1946.
+She was born Roslyn Elaine Olson in Phoenix, Arizona in 1946.
 She received a Bachelor of Arts degree from the University of California at Santa Barbara in 1968 and a Juris Doctor from Sandra Day O'Connor College of Law at Arizona State University in 1971.

-Legal career
+Career

-She was a law clerk for Justice Lorna Lockwood of the Supreme Court of Arizona from 1971 to 1972.
+Silver was a law clerk for Justice Lorna Lockwood of the Supreme Court of Arizona from 1971 to 1972.
 She was in private practice in Phoenix from 1972 to 1974.
 Silver then served as an adviser and litigator for the Education Division of the Navajo Nation's Native American Rights Fund from 1974 to 1976.
 She was an in house labor counsel for the Greyhound Corporation from 1976 to 1978.
 Silver returned to private practice in Phoenix in 1978 before becoming a trial attorney for the Equal Opportunity Commission in 1979.
 She was an Assistant United States Attorney for the District of Arizona from 1980 to 1984.
 Silver became an assistant Arizona attorney general in 1984 and served until she returned to the United States Attorney's office in 1986.
 In 1989, she was promoted to Chief of the criminal division.